 Before switching to a new car loan it’s important to consider that you may be hit with fees by both your existing lender to exit a contract and establishment fees tied to your new loan.

-The car loans table below displays some of today's lowest interest rates for car loans.
+The car loans table to the right displays some of today’s lowest interest rates for car loans.